 Government has spent more than £100m so far responding to Covid inquiry

-Transparency data from the Cabinet Office shows the staff and legal costs associated with responding to the public inquiry.
+Transparency data from the Cabinet Office shows the staff and legal costs involved.

 The public inquiry into the Covid pandemic has cost the Government more than £100 million to respond to so far, according to official figures.

-Transparency data from the Cabinet Office shows the overall costs for responding to the UK Covid-19 Inquiry, including for legal advice and dedicated staff working on preparing evidence.
+Transparency data from the Cabinet Office shows the overall cost for responding to the UK Covid-19 Inquiry, including for legal advice and dedicated staff working on preparing evidence.

-The documents, analysed by the BBC and seen by the Press Association, show that 248 full-time equivalent staff were working on the Government response to the Covid inquiry at the last count.
+The documents, analysed by the BBC and seen by the Press Association, reveal 248 full-time equivalent staff were working on the Government response to the Covid inquiry at the last count.

-In 2024/25, the total cost of Government response unit staff for the inquiry was £21.6 million, while legal costs were almost £25 million.

-The previous year, staff costs were over £18 million, while legal costs were £26.2 million.

 The Cabinet Office and Covid inquiry have been contacted for comment.